enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

-#### POST /teacher/:teacherId/assignments
+#### POST /teacher/assignments
 - Description: Create a new assignment for a single student.
 - Note: Each assignment is assigned to one student only.

 - Request:
-  - Parameters:
+  - cookies:
-    - teacherId (string, required) - The ID of the teacher creating the assignment.
+    - id (string, required) - The ID of the teacher creating the assignment.
   - Body:
     ```json
     {